TemporaryOrganization1/PDn-control/reports/week7/README.md

-# Week 7 — Sprint 5 Draft Evidence Index
+# Week 7 — Sprint 5

-This is the public, sanitized Week 7 report scaffold for PDn-control.
-It records only inspectable repository facts.
-Missing Sprint, customer, release, deployment, and presentation evidence remains explicitly marked `TODO`; local implementation work is not treated as customer acceptance or protected-branch CI evidence.
+This is the public Week 7 report for PDn-control.

 ## Prior Sprint and Maintained Entry Points